 What is Handy dog?

-This class was introduced in 2012 with a range of signs added.
+This class was introduced in 2012.
 It is intended to add signs over time to ensure the class stays interesting.

 The object of this class is to show that the dog can